GeneHit/deep_learning_exercises/README.md

 pytest -s .
 ```

+**Notice: so many test is about trainning a neural network, which may costs a long time.**
 Initially, all tests will fail.
 As you implement more methods, more tests should pass.
 This approach ensures that your progress is aligned with the book's content.

 To run a specific test, you can use the `-k` option to target the desired test.
 For example: